lg-gonzalez-juarez/PlanningTestB2/pages/md/unit04.md

 I **don't like**|**doing** housework
 I **hate**| **driving** at night

-* Use verb+-ing after like,love and hate
+{% include tip.html content="Use verb+-ing after like,love and hate" %}

 spelling rules for the -ing form